Extemporaneous speaking: Preparation

 In preparing an Extemporaneous Speech, competitors consult with a variety of sources and attempt to make an outline for their speech.
 Before personal computers, teams would bring packets of sources with them around the country but now most competitors elect to store their sources on a laptop computer.
 However, even after the invention of the internet, its use was prohibited until fairly recently when many competitions started to allow it over the COVID-19 pandemic.

-Types Of Extemp
+Types of extemp

 Some tournaments both offer Domestic (The United States) and International Extemp, focusing on issues in the United States and around the world respectively.
 However, some tournaments, such as the Tournaments of Champions, will choose one, since nationally competitive students are prepared for both.

 Competition

 During the speech, competitors are evaluated by way of comparison to the other speakers in a "round" of competition.
 Generally, there are five to seven competitors in a given round.
 Judges rank all students in a room in order, with the first rank being the best and the worst speaker ranked last (sixth, for example in a round of six competitors).

 In High School competition, the National Speech and Debate Association (NSDA), and the National Catholic Forensic League (CFL) govern most of the Extemp tournaments.
 However most tournaments are held by independent schools.
 Both leagues have a national tournament at the end of every year, with the NSDA tournament drawing a larger number of competitors.
 There is also the Extemporaneous Speaking Tournament of Champions, held each May at Northwestern University, the National Individual Events Tournament of Champions, and the Tournament of Champions at the University of Kentucky.
 In addition, there are highly prestigious national "circuit" tournaments.
 These include the Glenbrooks Tournament in Chicago, the Yale Invitational at Yale University, the Barkley Forum at Emory University, the Berkeley Tournament in University of California, Berkeley, and the Harvard Invitational at Harvard University.
 There is also a major round-robin, which has the prestige of a championship tournament, held at Montgomery Bell Academy (MBA).

 In collegiate competition, a myriad of organizations provide national competition in Extemporaneous Speaking.
 The American Forensic Association (AFA) and the National Forensic Association(NFA) are organizations responsible for Extemporaneous speaking at the four year level, with Phi Rho Pi serving the two year, community college level.
 Other organizations that offer Extemporaneous Speaking competition include Pi Kappa Delta, Delta Sigma Rho-Tau Kappa Alpha, and the International Forensic Association.
 Collegiate competition is almost identical to High School competition, with most tournaments hosted by universities.
 The AFA hosts a National Individual Events Tournament (NIET), usually in April.
 The NFA hosts a separate tournament with easier qualification requirements known as NFA Nationals.
 Additionally, collegiate competition consists of dozens of tournaments across the country, like the Norton Invitational, hosted by Bradley University, and the Hell Froze Over swing tournament.

 Most competition is held in the United States however countries around the world have Extemp tournaments.